Starlight220/docs/eventloop-design.md

 ## Open Questions
 - Multiple bindings and/or `get()` calls can mess up functionality, especially in cases where calling `get()` mutates the object (for example: debounced and falling/rising events).
 Should events support multiple bindings?
 If not, how would that be enforced?
 (C++ might be able to do this with `unique_ptr`). `get()` being `const` (C++) might help this problem.
 Maybe not provide the `get()` method at all?
 If `get()` is not `const`, how can `BooleanEvent` objects be sent to telemetry without mutating themselves?

+- C++ semantics: copy/move, value/reference/pointer/`unique_ptr`/`shared_ptr`?

 ## Future Steps:
 - An `EventRobot` base class.
+- Command-based's default command mechanism should also be refactored to provide `Trigger`s that teams can use to customize the default command binding, as the current mechanism is very limiting.